lmondada/dphil-thesis/content/02_quantum/05_need_help.md

 slug = "sec:need-help"
 +++

-We have convinced ourselves in the previous chapter that quantum programs must interface with our established classical infrastructure, and should rather be understood as an interleaved execution of both classical and quantum operations.
+We have (hopefully!) by now convinced ourselves that quantum programs must interface with our established classical infrastructure, and should rather be understood as an interleaved execution of both classical and quantum operations.